BashGui/easybashgui/docs/README.md

 #### Backend boxes priority

-EBG suppport for backend dialog boxeds depends on the runing programs:
+EBG support for backend boxed dialogs depends on the running programs:

 1. If all the required backends are available or at least kdialog are.. the EBG will try to check if kdebin is running and only will use kdialog.
-2. If only GTK based are running, the EBG will just use zenity, event if xdialog is available and there is no desktop runing (window managers or similar.. )
+2. If only GTK based are running, the EBG will just use yad (or zenity ), even if xdialog is available and there is no desktop managers running (only window managers or similar.. )

 #### Box mode windows